 - your external walls are unfilled cavity walls

-- your cavity is at least 50mm wide
+- the cavity is at least 50mm wide

 - the masonry is in good condition